captbaritone/eel-wasm/README.md

 ## Test Preset

 To assert the correctness of the compiler I built out a test suite of small EEL snippets that assert various features and edge cases of the language.
 Our test suite asserts that our compiler passes these assertions.
-However, to be sure that these assertions actually match the behavior of Milkdrop’s implementation of EEL, I built `builtTestPrest.js` takes these snippets and builds them into a `.milk` file which can be loaded into Milkdrop.
+However, to be sure that these assertions actually match the behavior of Milkdrop’s implementation of EEL, I built `buildTestPrest.js` which takes these snippets and builds them into a `.milk` file which can be loaded into Milkdrop.

 If the assertions all pass, the preset will render a green background.
 If they don’t it will render a red background and the `monitor` variable (visible in the upper right hand corner if you press “n”) will be set to the number (1 based index) of the first assertion that fails.